O365/python-o365/README.md

 Whenever a Request error raises, the connection object will raise an exception.
 Then the exception will be captured and logged it to the stdout with it's message, an return Falsy (None, False, [], etc...)

-HttpErrors 4xx (Bad Request) and 5xx (Internal Server Error) are considered exceptions and raised also by the connection (you can configure this on the connection).
+HttpErrors 4xx (Bad Request) and 5xx (Internal Server Error) are considered exceptions and raised also by the connection.
+You can tell the `Connection` to not raise http errors by passing `raise_http_errors=False` (defaults to True).

 #### Soli Deo Gloria